Skip to content

 What if I sell the home before payback?

-Energy upgrades often recover some value at resale through higher sale price, but not the full remaining payback amount.
-A rough rule of thumb is that energy upgrades return 50-70 percent of their remaining value at resale.
-For upgrades with long payback periods, staying long enough to capture direct savings is usually better financially than relying on resale recovery.
+Energy upgrades often recover some value at resale through higher sale price, though typically not the full remaining payback amount.
+Research suggests energy upgrades tend to return 50-70 percent of their remaining value at resale.
+For upgrades with long payback periods, staying long enough to capture direct savings often produces different financial outcomes than relying primarily on resale recovery.

 Related Calculators